icanhasjonas/DispatchR/README.md

     }
 }
 ```
-DispatchR will discover and execute these handlers based on your registration and configuration (e.g., in parallel).
+DispatchR will discover and execute these handlers in parallel by default.

 ## 3. Publish a Notification
-Use the [`IMediator`](src/DispatchR/IMediator.cs:L1) interface to publish notifications.
+Use the [`IPublisher`](src/DispatchR/IPublisher.cs:1) interface to publish notifications.
 DispatchR ensures that all relevant handlers are invoked.

 ```csharp
 using System.Threading.Tasks;